captam3rica/gitNotes/Macintosh/acsp-cert.md

 -   Fast user switching is enabled by default when multiple users exist on the system.
 Not recommended when network accounts are in use.

+### Managing User Folders

+-   Data can be transferred between two Macs via firewire, thunderbolt, or ethernet.

+-   The User's home folder can be copied to a new Mac.
+Then, in System Preferences a new user can be created with the same name as the home folder that was transferred.

+    -   This can also be done via termial commands.

+-   To restore a user account

+    Note: Take a screen shot of the account attributes under the `Advanced` section of the user account.

+    1. Delete the user account but choose to save the account in a `dmg`
+    2. Go to the `Deleted Users` folder and copy the account to the desktop
+    3. Duplicate the `dmg` so that a folder is created with the account contents inside.
+    4. Drag the user's account folder to the `Users` folder
+    5. Create a user account with the same name as the copied user folder
+    6. Make sure that the `Advanced` information is the same and the UUIDs are different.

+### Passwords & System Security

+-   Apple ID password may be used to reset a local account password even if the local account is not linked to an apple ID.

+-   System Passwords:

+    **Master password**: reset standard, legacy, and administrative filevault accounts.
+It is separate from any user account.
+It is not set in new installation.
+If a master password has not been set, then It is most likely the same as password used for the admin account.
+If the master password was set then the profile was migrated, the master password is transferred to the new profile.

+    **Fireware password**: saved to firmware chip and not linked to any user accounts.
+All startup options are disabled if fireware password is set.

+-   Other Passwords:

+    **Keychain**: Apple's password vault

+    **Resource passwords**

+-   Local account passwords can be changed from **Security & Privacy**, **Users & Groups**, or from the **Terminal**.

+-   If an account is linked to an Apple ID and the password for said ID is updated, the user will not be affected until the logout and back in to the account that is linked to that ID.

+-   The master password can be managed from **Users & Groups**

+-   The **Firmware** password can be set from **Recovery**

+-   Resetting a local user account password: Users & Groups, Master password, Apple ID, Apple ID at login if legacy file vault is not used, a previous login to iCloud, and the local password is different from the Apple ID, FileVault recovery key at startup, and From Mac Recovery useing `resetpassword` in a Terminal window.

+    If FileVault is in use, local user passwords cannot be changed using the Master password or Apple ID.

+    For legacy FileVautl: If neither the Legacy FV password or the master password are known, there is no way to recover the user's data.

+    Upon next login, the user will be prompted to update or create a new Keychain password.
+If a new keychain is created, the old data will no longer be accessible.

+    The Master password can be reset by deleting the master keychain files:
+    `/Library/Keychains/FileVaultMaster.cer` & `FileVaultMaster.keychain`.
+A new
+    master password can be set through **System Preferences**

 ## Data Management

 -   Hide a flag by enabling the hidden flag or adding a (.) at the font of the